Abjad/abjad/trunk/abjad/docs/source/examples/mozart/index.rst

 ===================================

-.. note:: Explore the `abjad/demos/mozart/` directory for the complete code to this example, or import it into your Python session directly with `from abjad.demos import mozart`.
+.. note:: Explore the `abjad/demos/mozart/` directory for the complete code to this example,
+    or import it into your Python session directly with:

+    * `from abjad.demos import mozart`

 Mozart's dice game is a method for aleatorically generating sixteen-measure-long minuets.
 For each measure, two six-sided dice are rolled, and the sum of the dice used to look up a measure number in one of two tables (one for each half of the minuet).
 The measure number then locates a single measure from a